 Intuitive thinking is present in our thoughts and reasoning, along with all the logic and rationality, with or without us knowing.
 It affects our decision-making in the sense that it sometimes even goes against our rationality and analysis.
 And to our amazement, more often than not, our intuitive thinking does strike gold and fetch results.

 The way it makes sense of our reality, somewhere between emotions and rationality, is what makes intuitive thinking such a mystery to behold.

 Read Intuition – What it is and Can You Trust it?

 What is Intuition?

-By definition, intuition is the ability to acquire knowledge without the need of conscious logic and reasoning.
+By definition, intuition is the ability to acquire knowledge without the need for conscious logic and reasoning.
 The very lack of reasoning being involved in its correct functionality makes the entire process very layered and deep.
-The subconscious brain attempts to recognize, process, and use patterns of thinking based on prior experience and a best guess.
+The subconscious brain attempts to recognize, process, and use patterns of thinking based on prior experience and the best guess.

-Intuitive thinking and decision making is based on our past experiences and, therefore, is repeatedly successful in similar situations, where previous outcomes and learning were useful and accurate.
+Intuitive thinking and decision-making are based on our past experiences and, therefore, are repeatedly successful in similar situations, where previous outcomes and learning were useful and accurate.
 And the role of intuition appears to be no different in our everyday thought processes than in more crucial decisions.

 The Science Behind Intuitive Thinking